prebid/prebid.github.io/dev-docs/show-multiformat-ads.md

 At a high level, Prebid.js supports multi-format ads as follows:

 1. For each multi-format ad unit, make a list of each of the media types defined for that ad unit
-2. Loop through each of the bidders on the ad unit, checking it against the list of media types to see if the bidder is eligible to bid
+2. Loop through each of the bidders specified on the ad unit, checking it against the list of media types to see if the bidder is eligible to bid
 3. Send bid requests to each bidder that supports at least one of the media types on the ad unit

 The following key is added to your ad server targeting, and set to the value of the bid response's `mediaType` property.